 $rij) and stop with an error message.
 To obtain correct derivatives of the DFT energy expression in grad or rdgrad the program also has to consider derivatives of the quadrature weights--this option can be enabled by adding the keyword

 weight derivativesto the data group

 For a semi-direct dscf calculation (Hartree-Fock or DFT) you first have to perform a statistics run.
 If you type

 nohup dscf > dscf.stat &

 $thizecombination will be computed and written to the data group

-1.d-7, and $scfconv 7 as described in Section 15).
-This applies to CC2 or SCS-MP2 also.
+1.d-7, and $scfconv 7 as described in Section 18).
+This applies also to CC2, the spin-component scaled variants of MP2 and CC2 and other post-HF methods.
 For MP2 calculations in the RI approximation use the ricc2 module.
 The input can be prepared with the cc2 menu in define.
-(Alternatively, the older rimp2 module and for preparation of its input the tool Rimp2prep maybe used).
+(Alternatively, the older rimp2 module and for preparation of its input the tool rimp2prep maybe used).
 The module mpgrad calculates the canonical (non-RI) MP2 energy as well as the energy gradient.
 If only the energy is desired use the keyword $mp2energy.
-For all further preparations run the tool Mp2prep.
+For all further preparations run the tool mp2prep.